HAS-Tools-Fall2021/Course-Materials/Assignments/Week11_Section2.3_Hierarchical_Data.md

 #### Submission Instructions
 - Submit your forecast to the forecast competition following normal procedures.
-- This week you should submit 2 things in your `submission` folder
+- This week you should submit 3 things:
+  In the `forecast_submission` folder of your `homework` repo submit:
-  1. `Latname_HW12.py`: Your python script with your full analysis
+    1. `Latname_HW11.py`: Your python script with your full analysis
-  2. `Lastname_HW12.md`: Your written assignment
+    2. `Lastname_HW11.md`: Your written assignment
+  Then:
+    3. Submit your map and a summary of your dataset to the class slide deck our slide deck for this week [here](https://docs.google.com/presentation/d/1RxP4o1Zu3iyGdzdUJ7uAO-5mapKetGfk1cWS53qQ3OQ/edit?usp=sharing)

 #### Coding assignment
 - As noted above you need to add an additional dataset to your analysis.
 This can be a historical time series that you add to your regression model or it can be a single forecast value that you incorporate into your predictions.